brainets/neopid/README.md

 ## Reproducing the figures

-Each `FigureXX.ipynb` notebook is a self-contained, deterministic pipeline.
+Each notebook is a self-contained, deterministic pipeline.
 Run all cells top-to-bottom; outputs are written to `figures/`.

 | Notebook | Output | What it shows |